jaydanurwin/gatsby-starter-material-business-markdown/content/blog/1-hello-world/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/yY96hTb8WgI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 >*In a nutshell that's our mission.
-We want to find problems like those doors and fix them so it makes sense without a user manual or a big sign that says "PUSH" because it's design says otherwise.*
+We want to find problems like those doors and fix them so it makes sense without a user manual.*

 ## Words matter